joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics end-to-end solution.md

 4. Enable business analysts and data science/data engineering teams to share a single source of truth.

-5. They would like to minimize the number of disparate services they use across ingest, transformation, querying and storage, so that their team of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management and monitoring.
+5. Minimize the number of disparate services they use across ingest, transformation, querying and storage, so that teams of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management and monitoring.

-6. They prefer to accomplish this working within a single collaborative environment.
+6. Work within a single collaborative environment.

-7. They have concerns about performance, and want to make sure they can understand the core approaches they should take to ensure the best performance of the solution recommended.
+7. Concerned about performance, must make sure core approaches for best performance of the solution are well understood.

 8. Need a solution that provides a consistent security model across all components.